Klamath Basin Restoration Agreement: Signing

 Congress failed to pass legislation that would implement the KBRA by the January 1, 2016 deadline.

-A new agreement, the Klamath Hydroelectric Settlement Agreement (KHSA) was signed on April 6, 2016 which planned to remove four hydroelectric dams (the Copco 1, Copco 2, J.C.
+A new agreement, the Klamath Hydroelectric Settlement Agreement (KHSA) was signed on April 6, 2016, which planned to remove four hydroelectric dams (the Copco 1, Copco 2, J.C.
 Boyle, and Iron Gate) by 2020.

+In November 2022, federal approval was granted for the dam removals, with deconstruction efforts commencing in 2023.
+The project was completed ahead of schedule in October 2024, marking the largest dam removal in U.S. history.
+Within weeks, adult fall Chinook salmon made it all the way to Oregon's stretch of the Klamath Basin for the first time in more than a century.
+Work continues to replant and restore thousands of acres of land that had been underwater.